 Tax Identity Theft Awareness - How to Prevent IRS Identity Theft

-Each year, the Federal Trade Commission dedicates a week to raising awareness about the different types of identity theft and especially IRS identity theft.
-Tax season started on 27th January and the FTC began its Tax Identity Theft Awareness Week two days later.
+Each year, the Federal Trade Commission dedicates a week to raising awareness about the different types of identity theft and especially IRS identity theft, among other tax season scams.

 What is IRS Identity Theft?